tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/函数管理/创建及更新函数_intl_en.md

 4. After completing the modification, click **Save**.
 To cancel the modification, click **Cancel**.

-### Updating function code on Serverless Framework CLI
+### Updating function code on Serverless Cloud Framework
-After the function code is modified locally, run `sls deploy` on Serverless Framework CLI to deploy the function and update the code.
+After the function code is modified locally, run `scf deploy` on Serverless Cloud Framework to deploy the function and update the code.
->?The development mode of Serverless Framework supports updating functions synchronously.
+>?The development mode of Serverless Cloud Framework supports updating functions synchronously.
 For more information, see [Development Debugging](https://intl.cloud.tencent.com/document/product/583/36268).